 You don’t have to travel very far for a big adventure.
-Get some inspiration with our top staycation ideas for every province across Canada.
+Get some vacation inspiration with our top staycation ideas for every province across Canada this summer.

 What is a staycation?

 A mix of staying home and a vacation, a staycation is basically a planned getaway that doesn’t involve long-distance travel.
-A staycation can be anything from having a picnic with friends by the river in your own city, exploring the local sights downtown, or taking a long weekend getaway to a provincial park nearby.
-2020, among other things, was a year of staycationing, where we took some time to get to know the areas around us a little better.
+A staycation can be anything from having a picnic with friends by the lake in your own city, exploring some local attractions (and maybe finding new hidden gems) downtown, or taking a long weekend getaway to a provincial park.

-If you’re not comfortable venturing outside of your neighbourhood at the moment, there are still plenty of staycation trips you can do.
-You can have a vacation from home by doing some outdoor activities this winter like snowshoeing, skating, or cross-country skiing at your local park.
-Not that into winter sports?
-Put on your base layers, tuque, and mitts, and discover a new hiking trail in your home city.
+If you’re not comfortable venturing outside of your neighbourhood at the moment, there are still plenty of staycation ideas you can choose.
+Take a vacation from home by doing some fun outdoor activities like camping in your backyard or going for a long walk and picnic at a local park.
+Venture far enough, and you might even discover a new hiking trail in your hometown.
 To make the most of those cozy nights in, plan a talent show or have a theme night at home inspired by your favourite travel destination.

-These staycation ideas offer a little something for everyone.
-But before booking any trip, make sure to check the local government guidelines for the latest health and safety news and updates.
+These staycation ideas for holidays in Canada offer a little something for everyone, any time of year.
+But before booking any trip, make sure you check the local government guidelines for the latest health and safety news and updates.